At a Glance

 GENERAL CLASSROOM SUPPORT

-- ensuring the pupils are able to use equipment and materials provided;
+- Ensuring the pupils can use equipment and materials provided.

 Establish a supportive relationship with the pupils concerned.